 2. Establish full and complete visibility - Map the end-to-end processes in the shared community.
 Ensure you identify and road test every process to provide exact lead times with all considerations and any known buffers.
-Share that data with the community so everyone knows what to expect.
+Share that data with the community, so everyone knows what to expect.

-3. Collect and analyze real-time and trusted data - Define who provides the data, how to capture it, and where it needs to go so that all parties are working off one version of the truth.
+3. Collect and analyze real time and trusted data - Define who provides the data, how to capture it, and where it needs to go so that all parties are working off one version of the truth.

 5. Measure, remodel, re-engineer - Don’t wait for end-of-year reviews to examine whether your supply chain synchronization efforts are working.
-Regularly measure performance and let the system analyse and predict to help plan for future ordering.
+Regularly measure performance and let the system analyze and predict to help plan for future ordering.